seanfisk/cmake-flymake/README.markdown

 1. Follow these project setup instructions:

 		cd your_cmake_project
-		mkdir bin # your build directory
+		mkdir build # your build directory
-		cd bin
+		cd build
 		cmake .. # create the CMake configs cd ..
-		cmake-flymake-generate bin # or whatever you named the build directory
+		cmake-flymake-generate build # or whatever you named the build directory

 2. Open your file in Emacs.
 3. `M-x flymake-mode`